While you were getting in shape this

-While you are getting in shape or perhaps training for our Stop Cancer 5k Now Run/Walk in September, you might have considered switching to barefoot running, the latest craze.
-But, despite personal testimonials from many runners, there is no conclusive research on the advantages or disadvantages of running barefoot compared to running with shoes.
+summer, you might have considered switching to barefoot running, the latest craze.
+Despite personal testimonials from many runners, there is no conclusive research on the advantages or disadvantages of running barefoot compared to running with shoes.
 In fact, research shows that barefoot running may not be the best choice for many runners.
 Here’s what you need to know about barefoot and minimalist running.

 What is so different about barefoot running?

 Studies show that running barefoot changes the stride and strike pattern of runners, even highly trained

 runners.
 When running barefoot, runners will often naturally alter their stride to land first on the balls of their feet or towards the middle of the feet, called a forefoot strike.
 In modern running shoes, on the other hand, most runners will strike first with their heel, because the shoes have greater height and cushioning in the heel, which softens the impact.
 Minimalist running shoes mimic the feeling of running barefoot, while adding some protection for runners’ feet.

 Much of the hype around barefoot running claims that this pattern change helps people run better, longer, and with fewer injuries, because the forefoot strike is a more efficient pattern that reduces the shock and load on the body.
 But, research that has examined the effects of barefoot running does not conclusively show that barefoot running is better for injuries or efficiency than heel strike running.